RenzoTsai/ModuleManager/README.md

-# Project Template for the tP
+# Module Manager - App for manage modules & grades for NUS Student.

-This is a project template for a small CLI Java project.
+We adopted a project template for a small CLI Java project from NUS CS2103.
 It uses Gradle for build automation and GitHub Actions for CI.

 ## Setting up in Intellij